pghvlaans/sbotools/man/post-release/sboupgrade.1.md

 **compat32-tools** package by Eric Hameleers.
 Please note that this operation is not necessarily foolproof, and is unsupported by anyone in principle.
-As a best practice, **\--compat32** should be combined with **\--noinstall** so that the contents of the package can be inspected prior to installation.
-If the base package and compat32 package are to be built at the same time, ensure that the **DISTCLEAN** option is set to **FALSE.** GitHub Issues are welcome in case of unexpected failure.
+As a best practice, **\--compat32** should be combined with **\--noinstall** and **\--distclean FALSE** so that the contents of the package can be inspected prior to installation.
+GitHub Issues are welcome in case of unexpected failure.

 **-r\|\--nointeractive**